prashant1507/playwright-behave-allure-ai-framework/TASKS.md

 ## 📋 Task Overview

-This document outlines the step-by-step tasks to implement the Python Automation Framework with Playwright + Behave + Allure + POM as described in the README.
+This document outlines the step-by-step tasks to implement the Python Automation Framework with Playwright + Behave + Allure + POM + AI as described in the README.

 ---